 Digitizing your old VHS tapes yourself or hiring a professional service each have their own advantages and disadvantages.
 Let's break down the pros and cons to help you decide which method is right for you.

-DIY Digitization: Pros and Cons
+The Pros and Cons of Going DIY

 The most significant advantage of digitizing VHS tapes yourself is the cost.
 You can get started for around $30 if you use readily available adapters, according to this PCWorld article.
 This is considerably less than purchasing a dedicated VHS-to-digital converter or hiring a professional service.
 If keeping costs down is your priority and you’re not overly concerned about perfect video quality, a DIY approach might be a good fit.
 However, be prepared for some variability in the final product.
 The quality of your digitized videos highly depends on your equipment, especially the capture device, as video expert Alexander Peppe explains.
 This means you might need to invest more in equipment for better results, reducing the cost advantage.
 Plus, the process requires technical know-how and troubleshooting skills.